Flood Facts

 - New land development can increase flood risk, especially if the construction changes natural runoff paths.

 - Federal disaster assistance is usually a loan that must be paid back with interest.
 For a $50,000 loan at 4% interest, your monthly payment would be around $240 a month ($2,880 a year) for 30 years.
-Compare that to a $100,000 flood insurance premium, which is about $400 a year ($33 a month).
+Compare that to the average cost of a $100,000 flood insurance premium, which is about $786 per year.

 - You are eligible to purchase flood insurance as long as your community participates in the National Flood Insurance Program.
 Fargo is an NFIP partner.